Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 You can tailor your order packing procedure to fit the size of your workspace and team—as well as the different options for packaging materials you use.

-Whatever your order packing method, it needs to be handled systematically to ensure the accuracy every time.
+Whatever your order packing method, it needs to be handled systematically to ensure accuracy every time.
 Here’s an example:

 Sample Order Packing SOP